Ryougi-yukiro/MMGS/README.md

 * Slope_Intercept

 ## Implementation notes
-ggGSE is a collection of tools for cross-environmental genome-wide selection prediction that integrates most genome-wide prediction models, both parametric and non-parametric.
+MMGS is a collection of tools for cross-environmental genome-wide selection prediction that integrates most genome-wide prediction models, both parametric and non-parametric.
 You can input your own collected data against sample data and get the results you want directly through the built-in functions of the toolkit, which requires no additional statistical knowledge or coding skills and is somewhat user-friendly because it saves users from having to search for various tools and apply them to cross-environmental prediction.

 ## License
 [GPL-3](https://www.gnu.org/licenses/quick-guide-gplv3.html)